PrestaShop/docs/development/components/database/objectmodel.md

 $cms->save();
 ```

-In this example, only the `position` will be updated. `active` (and all other fields) will not be updated in database.
+In this example, only the `position` is updated, `active` (and all other fields) will not be updated in the database.

 #### Partial update of a multi language field